sharecodecvpr22/InterQ/README.md

 ## Evaluate pre-trained models

-The pre-trained models and corresponding logs can be downloaded in [here](https://drive.google.com/drive/folders/1wk0WNxHhJiUky2ymEYJBg4o6oXLM15e4?usp=sharing)
+The pre-trained models and corresponding logs can be downloaded [here](https://drive.google.com/drive/folders/1wk0WNxHhJiUky2ymEYJBg4o6oXLM15e4?usp=sharing)

-Pleas make sure the "qw" and "qa" in *.hocon, *.hocon, "--model_name" and "--model_path" are correct.
+Please make sure the "qw" and "qa" in *.hocon, *.hocon, "--model_name" and "--model_path" are correct.

 For cifar10/100
 ```